 I’m a big believer in working with what I have, so even if you don’t want to replace any furniture, you don’t need to!
 Swapping a sofa with a few chairs and moving the coffee table around can make all the difference.

-Before you go out and buy new furniture make sure to measure the space!
+Before you buy any new furniture make sure to measure the space!
 I will go into detail shortly, but this step is so important I wanted to mention it a couple of times.
 Make note of the measurements in your phone or in your home binder, and keep it handy as you shop!

 Pick the Size of Area Rugs Carefully